 Marina has been awarded numerous Honors and Awards for her contributions, including:

-2004 – Honored in a program by Channel 13 “Immigrant Women Pursuing The American Dream”
+- 2004 – Special recognition by Channel 13, “Immigrant Women Pursuing The American Dream”

 In 1997, Rina co-founded the Russian American Foundation (RAF).
 Since then, in her role as vice president of RAF, Rina has been an active champion of not only the Russian-speaking community in the U.S, but also of Russian-American relations globally.
 Rina has been instrumental in partnering with mainstream corporations, organizations, and media.
 Rina promotes bi-lateral dialogue through RAF’s initiatives and programs in various arenas including youth programming, cultural preservation, healthcare, entertainment, and others.